chantsss/chantsss.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtilte: Academy of Interdisciplinary Studies | Division of Emerging Interdisciplinary Areas (EMIA)
+subtitle: Division of Emerging Interdisciplinary Areas, HKSUT

 profile:
   align: right